The Royal Family of Strange People at the Southbank Centre

 The retro set-up is part of the experience – a tiny stage in the middle of a mirrored wooden circus tent theatre, in the midst of a 1950s New York funfair.
 The atmosphere is thrilling and slightly seedy, with funfair rides, stalls, bars and side shows.

-The Royal Family of Strange People performs at the Spiegeltent, Southbank, until 29th September 2012, part of the Priceless London Wonderground Season.
+The Royal Family of Strange People is at the Spiegeltent, Southbank, until 29th September 2012, part of the Priceless London Wonderground Season.
+For further information or to book visit the Southbank website here.